-Part of being a responsible pet owner is making sure your pet is safe when you drive him around town, to agility trials, or while on vacation.
+Part of being a responsible pet is making sure your pet is safe when you drive him around town, to agility trials, or while on vacation.
 Providing a safe environment for your pet in your automobile means that, not only is your pet safe in case of an accident, you are safe from having an accident caused by your pet!

 Securing Your Dog

 Providing a safe and secure place for your pet to ride in your vehicle is critical in case of an accident or emergency.
 The American Pet Products Manufacturers Association states that a 60-pound dog riding in a car traveling at 30 miles per hour becomes a projectile which can hit the windshield – or the driver – with the force of 1,200 pounds.
 While 82% of Americans wear their seat belts, only a fraction secure their dog during car travel, which means that in an accident a canine companion can become a deadly missile.
 This endangers your dog, your passengers, and you.

 - Hard plastic or metal crates secured to the frame of your vehicle are common, safe ways to travel with your pet.
 Fabric crates keep your dog from interfering with your driving but do not provide much protection in an accident.

 - Specially made canine seat belts can also provide safety when traveling.

 Research restraint options.
 All crates and seat belts are not created equal.
 How you secure your pets while traveling is a personal choice and should be taken seriously for everyone’s safety.

 Securing Your Stuff

 Tents, chairs, spare crates, training bags, and other items can all become dangerous projectiles if an accident occurs.
 Strap them down or pack them in stow away areas within the vehicle.